 If you agree to future contact (e.g. to be informed of other studies) we will continue to store your consent form within the study records and personal information (e.g. name, DOB, contact details) in a password protected database.
-This will be archived on the study site's server with restricted access and kept indefinitely, or until the study team feel that it would no longer be required, at which point it will be deleted.
+This will be archived on a university server with restricted access and kept indefinitely, or until the study team feel that it would no longer be required, at which point it will be deleted.
 This will be held separately from the study data and you can request at any time to have your details removed.
 If you have not consented to be approached for future studies, your contact details and consent form will be destroyed after 25 years as per national regulatory requirements.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at: https://www.uclh.nhs.uk/cookies-privacy
+Further information about your rights with respect to your personal data is available at: https://cavuhb.nhs.wales/use-of-site/privacy-policy/